247Sports: History

 The network was started in 2010 and gained popularity as other sports news media publications began citing 247Sports as a source.
 Early examples include the Dallas Morning News and The Washington Post.
 The site also provided special reports on recruiting to sports news media including Sports Illustrated.

 In November 2012, 247Sports announced a content partnership with CBS Sports, in which 247Sports would provide content for its digital platforms (including CBSSports.com), and CBS Sports Digital would handle advertising sales for the site.
 In May 2013, 247Sports reached a long-term agreement to become the official online selection partner of the U.S. Army All-American Bowl and the U.S. Army National Combine, replacing its competitor Rivals.com.
 In December 2015, CBS announced that it had acquired 247Sports.
 As of 2022, 247Sports' content operations remain closely aligned with CBSSports.com.
 In addition, 247Sports personalities frequently appear as expert analysts on CBS Sports HQ.

 In February 2017, 247Sports acquired Scout.com.
 In October 2017, 247Sports announced a partnership with Pro Football Focus, in which it would provide coverage of Division I FBS college football for the website, including a PFF College microsite and integration of its player grades and rankings across 247Sports.

 In early 2020, 247Sports.com hired Columbus, Georgia native sportscaster Josh Pate to host a show on the 247Sports YouTube channel called "Late Kick Live".
-As of November 27, 2022, the Late Kick YouTube channel had 37,333,585 total views.

 In August 2020, founder and CEO Shannon Terry left the company.

-In Summer 2021, the company relocated from its original home in suburban Brentwood, Tennessee to downtown Nashville, where it now shares facilities with Paramount's CMT.
+In 2021, the company relocated from its original home in Brentwood, Tennessee, to Nashville, where it now shares facilities with Paramount's Country Music Television.